Convert Technical Atmosphere to Meter of water (at to mH2O)

 • Select the Technical Atmosphere Value: Start by determining the technical atmosphere (at) value you want to convert into meter of water (mH2O).
 This is your starting point.

-• Multiply by the Conversion Factor: To convert technical atmosphere to meter of water, multiply the selected at value by 10.
-This factor is essential for accurately converting from a larger unit (at) to a much smaller unit (mH2O).
+• Multiply by the Conversion Factor: To calculate technical atmosphere to equivalent meter of water amount, multiply the selected at value by 10.

 • Illustration of Multiplication: